learnreactjs/learnreactjs.github.io/_posts/2018-05-06-react-props-and-proptypes.markdown

 React is built around the concept of components.
 The components get many specific attributes just like a XML syntax and HTML tag does.

-The attributes are called "props" in ReactJS and can be of any type.
+The attributes are called "props" in React and can be of any type.
 It can be a string, function or an Array, as long as its valid javascript you can use it as a prop.

 ```javascript
 <MyComponent size={24} position="fixed" />